Table of Contents The Death of Multi-Year ContractsThe Challenges Present in...

-As we’ve addressed in our last two blog posts, CIOs have a mounting challenge of not only discovering the cloud apps that their organization is using, but also managing those apps and SaaS solutions—each with their own nuances, like renewal dates and terms.
+CIOs have a mounting challenge of not only discovering the cloud apps that their organization is using, but also managing those apps and SaaS solutions.
+They each with their own nuances, like renewal dates and terms, which make rightsizing cloud apps ever the more challenging.

-But on top of those challenges, “Transformational” CIOs, as defined by the 2017 State of the CIO report, have more and more pressure from the CEO and other executives to innovate within their organizations and cut unnecessary or overlapped spending.
+But on top of that, “Transformational” CIOs, as defined by the 2017 State of the CIO report, have more and more pressure from the CEO and other executives to innovate within their organizations and cut unnecessary or overlapped spending.
 Just a few of their strategic initiatives might includes:

 - Aligning IT initiatives with business objectives